cynicalight/obsidian-image-size/README.md

 ## attentions

-**Please make sure the folder you set exists!**
+Please make sure the folder you set exists!

-**It is strongly recommended to place the attachment folder in the project root directory!**
+It is strongly recommended to place the attachment folder in the **project root directory!**

-**The links format of the plugin is 'relative path to file'!**